alexocode/talks/social/compassionate-coding/compassionate-coding.md

 Ask youself: Which of the comments above would have had more of an impact on you?

 ^
 Not convinced?
-In 2012 Google tried to find ...
+In 2012 Google embarked on journey to answer the following question ...

 ---
-## The secret to the
-# "Perfect Team"
+> What's the secret to <br/> a successful team?
-#### Project Aristotle
+-- Project Aristotle

-^
-Question: What made a team successful?

 ^
 2 years of research